HenrySpartGlobal/flash/readme.md

 1. Open the `run_flash.bat` file.
 2. Edit the path to point where you downloaded this repository.
 Ideally, the desktop.
-For me, it looks like `python C:\Users\Henry\Desktop\flash\flash_timer.py`
+For me, it looks like `python C:\Users\Henry\Desktop\flash\flash_timer.py`.
 Make sure to save it.
+3. Move the bat file anywhere you like.
+Make sure to save it.
 Now you can double-click this bat file to run the script.

+It will start with Administrator privileges, this is so that your hot keys are picked up while having a game in focus.

 **Yes you will see a black terminal open and close immediately, I did not just hack you, this is so that **only** the flash timer app stays open instead of an additional black console windows.